 If the camera is stolen, you will immediately lose your video footage.

 External camera storage means that the video footage your camera records is stored on some type of hard drive, such as a personal computer, digital video recorder (DVR), or a network video recorder (NVR).

 About DVRs and NVRs

 Both DVRs and NVRs are recording devices for video.
 The difference is in how they process the video data.
-DVRs are used with analog video cameras and wired security systems.
-NVRs are what are much more popular today among home users, as they are used with IP cameras and can be used with wired or wireless security systems.
+DVRs are used with analog video cameras and wired security systems like CCTV.
+NVRs are much more popular today among home users, as they are used with IP cameras and can be used with wired or wireless security systems.

 Wired vs. Wireless

 Hardwiring your camera to a DVR or NVR for video storage is much faster than a wireless option.
 Additionally, wired external storage will not use up as much of your home’s Internet bandwidth when transmitting the video from the camera to the storage device.
 If you want to watch live video, you will experience less lag with a wired system.

 If you want continuous video recording or want to be able to store your video footage for an extended amount of time, using external camera storage gives you much more space.

 DVRs, NVRs, and personal computers all give you the option of expanding your storage further by adding additional external hard drive storage.